Richard-Burd/urban-cruise-ship/README.md

 ..............etc...............
 ```

-Our solution will have the following body content:
+Our solution will have the following body content at `./solutions/lobster_solution.mdx` :

 ```markdown
 Lobster hunting is a bad idea.